 Kathleen Clyde grew up in Garrettsville, OH, a small town full of hard working people.
 That is where she learned just how special it is to grow up in this country where everyone has the right to vote and everyone has the opportunity to have their voice heard.

-Since then Kathleen has been a dedicated defender for and protecting voters and voting rights.
+Since then, Kathleen has been a dedicated defender of voters and voting rights.
 She wants to take her life’s work to the Ohio Secretary of State’s Office to secure and modernize Ohio elections so every Ohioan’s vote counts.

 Kathleen fought to restore the busiest days of early voting and extend early voting days and hours.
 She introduced legislation for automatic voting registration that will ensure Ohioans are added to the rolls when they do everyday things like get a driver’s license, seek disability services, or simply turn eighteen.

 Because no matter who you are or where you live, Kathleen will put the people of Ohio first.

 She has also been a champion for Ohio’s working families and women.
 Kathleen has organized opposition to the anti-worker bill, SB 5, and stood up for steelworkers and low wage AFSCME workers in her district.
 Kathleen has also secured changes to the law and resources to help small businesses and economic development in her district.
 Because Kathleen knows that Ohio’s businesses are critical to our success.